liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/add-content-to-a-case-and-place-sources-on-hold-in-the-ediscovery-center.md

 ---
 title: "Add content to a case and place sources on hold in the eDiscovery Center"
-description: "Content that is part of an eDiscovery case - such as potential evidence for litigation, audits and investigations -can be managed in an eDiscovery Set.
+description: "Content that is part of an eDiscovery case - such as potential evidence for litigation, audits, and investigations -can be managed in an eDiscovery Set.
 Each case can have multiple eDiscovery Sets.
 You can also filter the source content you include, such as by author or sender, by a date range, or by search keywords." ms.reviewer: ms.author: robmazz
 author: robmazz